This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 When the woman landed in Sweden on January 24, she was free of symptoms of the infection, but later developed a cough and contacted a local hospital, Sweden’s Public Health Authority said in a statement.
 She was isolated in the hospital’s infection clinic, but is not seriously ill.

-A Taiwanese man in his mid-60s who tested positive for the novel coronavirus has died, the Taiwanese Health Ministry announced on Sunday morning.
+Taiwan’s Health Ministry announced two new cases of the novel coronavirus Monday, bringing the island’s total to 22 confirmed cases, including one fatality.

-The man, who had a history of hepatitis B and diabetes and no history of traveling abroad, is the first person in Taiwan to die from coronavirus, the ministry said in a statement.
+The first new case is a woman in her 80s and the second case is a man in his 30s.
+Both are related to cases announced Sunday, the ministry said.

-Another case of the virus was also confirmed in Taiwan Sunday, the health ministry said — a man in his 50’s who is currently asymptomatic — bringing the total number of confirmed cases on the island to 20.
+The patient who died was a man with a history of hepatitis B and diabetes, and no history of traveling abroad, the ministry said in a statement.

 Thailand (at least 35 cases)